 A country like Ireland has received significant foreign investment.
 Therefore for Ireland, there is a net outflow of income from the profits of these multinationals.
 Therefore, Irish GNP is lower than GDP.

-GNI (Gross national Income) is based on a similar principle to GNP.
-The World Bank define GNI as
+GNI (Gross National Income) is based on a similar principle to GNP.
+The World Bank defines GNI as

 The World Bank now use GNI rather than GNP.

 from: pdf ONS (1995)

 This shows a small net income from abroad, so the GNI £715,028m is greater than GDP (£713,980)